-- Any statistics course in the Department of Mathematical and Statistical Sciences at the 5000 level or higher (must be pre-approved by the Director of statistical Programs).
-MATH5830 cannot apply towards the certificate. - ECON 5150 Economic Forecasting
+Any statistics course in the Department of Mathematical and Statistical Sciences at the 5000 level or higher (must be pre-approved by the Director of Statistical Programs).
+MATH5830 cannot apply for the certificate.

-- ECON 5813 Econometrics I - ECON 5823 Econometrics II - ENVS 5600 Applied Statistics for the Natural Sciences - GEOL 5770 Applied Statistics for the Natural Sciences - SOCY 5183 Seminar: Quantitative Data Analysis - Equivalent course pre-approved by the Director of Statistical Programs
+- ECON 5150 Economic Forecasting - ECON 5813 Econometrics I - ECON 5823 Econometrics II - ENVS 5600 Applied Statistics for the Natural Sciences - GEOL 5770 Applied Statistics for the Natural Sciences - SOCY 5183 Seminar: Quantitative Data Analysis - An equivalent course pre-approved by the Director of Statistical Programs